MicrosoftDocs/azure-devops-docs/docs/service-hooks/overview.md

 [!INCLUDE [version-lt-eq-azure-devops](../includes/version-lt-eq-azure-devops.md)]

-Service hooks let you run tasks on other services when events happen in your project in Azure DevOps.
+Service Hooks let you run tasks on other services when events happen in your project in Azure DevOps.

 For example, you can create a card in Trello when a work item gets created or send a push notification to your team's mobile devices when a build fails.
 You can also use service hooks in custom apps and services as a more efficient way to drive activities when events happen in your projects.